CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 Top-level widgets have no parent and are an independent window, while child widgets are displayed within its parent widget.
 Most widgets in Qt are mainly useful as child widgets.

+### MainWindow

+The [MainWindow](https://doc.qt.io/qt/qmainwindow.html#details) class provides a main application window with its own layout in which you can include toolbars ([QToolBar](https://doc.qt.io/qt/qtoolbar.html)), menus ([QMenuBar](https://doc.qt.io/qt/qmenubar.html)), status bars ([QStatusBar](https://doc.qt.io/qt/qstatusbar.html)), and dockable widgets ([QDockWidget](https://doc.qt.io/qt/qdockwidget.html)).

+### Windows

+A [window](https://doc.qt.io/qt/application-windows.html) is a widget that is not embedded in a parent widget.
+When an application requires additional windows that do not block the main window, they can be provided as ``QWidget`` instances without a parent.
+These can be used for parallel tasks that take place in long-running processes, such as displaying graphs or editing documents.

 ### Layouts